CirroBuild/FrostiDocs/blog/2020-07-01-we-put-a-sql-database-on-the-internet.md

 ---
-title: Demo launch on HackerNews postmorterm
+title: Demo launch on HackerNews retrospective
 author: David G Simmons
 author_title: QuestDB Team
 author_url: https://github.com/davidgs
 author_image_url: https://avatars.githubusercontent.com/davidgs
 description:
   What happens when you put a SQL database on the internet?
-Demo launch on HackerNews postmortem.
+Demo launch on HackerNews retrospective.
 keywords:
   - hackernews
-  - postmortem
+  - retrospective
   - sql database
   - timeseries database
   - questdb
+  - open source
-tags: [hackernews, postmorterm]
+tags: [hackernews, retrospective, community, demo]
 ---

 If you listen to, well, pretty much anyone rational, they will tell you in no